kaychaks/kaychaks.github.io/public/resume.md

 - Contributed to [scalaz/scalaz](https://github.com/scalaz/scalaz), a library for principled functional programming in Scala, [2019](https://github.com/scalaz/scalaz/commits/master/?author=kaychaks)
 - Contributed to [haskell-nix/hnix project](https://github.com/haskell-nix/hnix), a Haskell re-implementation of the Nix expression language, [2018](https://github.com/haskell-nix/hnix/commits/master/?author=kaychaks)

-## Experience [Cognizant Technology Solutions, 2006 - NOW]
+## Experience [Cognizant Technology Solutions, 2006 - 2025]
+### Enterprise Architect - Customer Portal Modernisation [2024-2025]
+---
+- Architected, implemented, and lead a large-scale migration of existing .NET & Angular-based legacy customer portal into modern AWS cloud-native Java Springboot microservices & Next.js microfrontends.

+- Migration of ad-hoc authentication & authorisation system to AWS Cognito with both Cognito user pools & federated OIDC authentication and Amazon Verified Permission-based authorisation.

+- Database migration from legacy Oracle DB to AWS DocumentDB for application & RedShift for analytics.

-### Associate Director - Warehouse Management System (WMS) Modernisation for the World's Largest Refrigerated Warehousing Company [2022 - NOW]
+### Associate Director - Warehouse Management System (WMS) Modernisation for the World's Largest Refrigerated Warehousing Company [2022 - 2024]
 ---
 - Architected the modernisation of a critical WMS built using legacy FoxPro to a modern web application using React with NestJS-based Node APIs in the backend interacting with MS SQL server.
 - Built multiple internal libraries to fasten the overall implementation, like